-Finally, Jesus has an encounter with a Syrophoenician woman.
+Finally, Jesus has an encounter with a Syrophoenician mother.
 They meet embedded in a long history of conflict between Jesus' people and hers.
 She is a Gentile and comes from a place of power and wealth.
 He is Jewish and does not even have a place to lay his head.
+She is a woman in a man's world and comes in desperate need.
 Some reports suggest that Tyre and Sidon is where the taxed foods of the people of Galilee were brought and stored.
 The children of Israel's bread had been taken there.
 Be prepared to have this woman surprise you.
 It is only fair since she surprised Jesus!